hermeznetwork/hermez-docs/mkdocs/docs/Hermez_2.0/Overview.md

 ## What is Polygon Hermez 2.0?

 Polygon Hermez 1.0 version was launched in March 2021.
 The main focus of Polygon Hermez 1.0 was to sacle payments and transfer ERC-20 tokens.
 It focussed mainly on decongesting Ethereum main chian by taking transactions off from the main chain and executimng them off-chain; this resulted in considerable increase in number of trandactions to be executed per second to 2000, which was a big improvemnet over layer 1 Ethereum.
-See https://ethtps.info/Network/Ethereum for viewing Ethereum's live TPS.
+See [Ethereum Live TPS](https://ethtps.info/Network/Ethereum) for viewing Ethereum's live TPS.

-Polygon Hermez 2.0, henceforth called Hermez 2.0,has been developed to emulate Ethereum Virtual Machine(EVM),a machine that executes Ethereum transactions with zero-knowledge prrof validations. .
+Polygon Hermez 2.0, henceforth called Hermez 2.0,has been developed to emulate Ethereum Virtual Machine(EVM),a machine that executes Ethereum transactions with zero-knowledge prrof validations.
 This has been accompalished by developing zero knowledge EVM  which has been designed to recreate all the existing EVM opcodes so that these can be deployed as smart contracts.
 Although taking on this revolutionary design approach was a hard decision to make, the objective is to minimise the users and dApps friction when using the solution.
 It is an approach that requires recreation of all EVM opcodes for transparent deployment of existing Ethereum smart contracts.
 For this purpose a new set of technologies and tools are being created and engineered.

 This document presents a high-level description of the upcoming Polygon Hermez 2.0 solution, which includes its main components and design.
 It also seeks to highlight how Polygon Hermez 2.0 departs from the original design of Hermez 1.0.